TeamPyOgg/VS-XiphAudioBuild/README.md

 Really only three types of files interest you here:
 Extension | Description
 -|-
-`.DLL`|The shared library with all of the libary's exported functions inside of it `.LIB`|The static library (or library part) that you can add to your C / C++ project in the *Linker* settings.
+`.DLL`|The shared library with all of the library's exported functions inside of it `.LIB`|The static library (or library part) that you can add to your C / C++ project in the *Linker* settings.
 `.PDB`|*Program Debug Database*, holds additional debug information about the library in question.